-6.1.11 Reputation risk
+5.2.11 Reputation risk

-The reputation risk is defined as the risk related to a possibility of occurrence of negative variations from the planned results of the Group due to the deterioration of the Group's image.
+The reputation risk is defined as the risk related to a possibility of occurrence of negative variations from the planned results of the Bank due to the deterioration of the Bank's image.

-The objective of managing the reputation risk is to protect the Group's image and limit the probability of the occurrence and level of image-related losses.
+The objective of managing the reputation risk is to protect the Bank's image and limit the probability of the occurrence and level of image-related losses.

-Management of reputation risk in the Group comprises mainly preventive activities aimed at reducing or minimising the scale and the scope of image-related events, as well as selection of effective tools for protective measures aimed at eliminating, mitigating or minimising the unfavourable effect of negative image-related events on the Group's image.
+Management of reputation risk in the Bank comprises mainly preventive activities aimed at reducing or minimising the scale and the scope of image-related events, as well as selection of effective tools for protective measures aimed at eliminating, mitigating or minimising the unfavourable effect of negative image-related events on the image of the Bank.

-6.1.12 Capital adequacy8
+5.2.12 Capital adequacy

-Capital adequacy is the maintenance of own funds by the PKO Bank Polski SA Group which exceeds higher of: the amount of capital requirements (the so-called Pillar 1) or internal capital requirements (the so-called Pillar 2).
+Capital adequacy is the maintenance of own funds by PKO Bank Polski SA which exceeds higher of the amount of capital requirements (the so called Pillar 1) or internal capital requirements (the so called Pillar 2).

-The objective of capital adequacy management is to maintain constantly capital on a level that is adequate to the risk scale and profile of the Group's activities.
+The objective of capital adequacy management is to constantly maintain capital on a level that is adequate to the risk scale and profile of the Bank's activities.

-The process of managing the Group's capital adequacy comprises:
+The process of managing the Bank's capital adequacy comprises: